-- 13 March – Clean Up Australia Day Paddle – postponed due to poor water quality from the Woronora floods
+- 5 March – Clean Up Australia Day Paddle – will focus on cleaning up the Woronora River and mangroves around our clubhouse

-- Dates for our 2022 environment paddles – tba
+- Further dates for our quarterly environment paddles – tba

 PNSW members care about the rivers, oceans and lakes we paddle on.
 Our mission is to empower the NSW paddling community to care for and improve our environment.

 Click here for more information about the PaddleNSW Environment Program

 ‘SUP’ stands for “single-use plastics” (bad) and “stand-up paddle boards” (good)

 September is a month of activities aimed at reducing the amount of plastic in our environment.
 PaddleNSW will be promoting paddle clean-ups leading up to the events and sharing stories and photos afterwards.